AlafariAbdullah/setup-docs/README.md

 conditions:
 actions:
 ```
-- Copy either the trigger or the condition and paste it under its own blcok, it should look like this (depending if you choose Triggers or Condtions) :
+- Copy either the trigger or the condition and paste it under its own block, it should look like this (depending if you choose Triggers or Condtions) :

 ```yaml
 alias: {Your Title}